For improved security, never create a WordPress site with the username “admin”.

 To learn more about this plugin, go here: Username Changer

-Although this tutorial is really designed for non-technical WordPress users, let’s go one step further and show you how to change a username inside the WordPress database.
+Although this tutorial is really intended for non-technical WordPress users, let’s go one step further and show you how to change a user name inside the WordPress database.

 All you need is access to your server.